pSN0W/notes-generator/README.md

 Notes generator is a web application written using React and Django.
-It converts normal markdown notes into a flowchart that makes revision of topic more efficient and fun. <br>
+It converts normal markdown notes into a flowchart that makes revision of topic more efficient and fun. <br><br>
-Check out this video understand the working of Notesy better.
+Check out this video to understand the working of Notesy better.

 [![Youtube Video link of Notesy](http://img.youtube.com/vi/ZaSNOHdRDwI/0.jpg)](http://www.youtube.com/watch?v=ZaSNOHdRDwI "Notesy")